 At fifteen, I was irritated that dad didn’t listen.
 At fifty, I understood.
 I’m a lot like him.
 It was his fundamental nature to constantly test his limits, to test the limits around him, to refine and re-define what he could and couldn’t do.
 When death came, he tested his limits again.
 And for a time—he won.

 We took him to the ER for what we thought was pneumonia.
 It was.
 It was also Stage 4 small cell lung cancer that had spread to his liver and lymph, which none of us knew he had.
 The pneumonia had formed mucus plugs and the doctor said if we hadn’t brought him in, he would have died in his sleep that night.
 The death rattle I was hearing was real.

 They checked him in, hooked him up to 5 different IVs and, for the next 27 days, we sat in his hospital room being told day after day that he was dying and had days, at best, 2 weeks.
 They said there was no point in chemo because he was too sick, the cancer had spread too far, too aggressively.

-I sat on the cold gray vinyl couch and watched his blue feet, writing on my laptop, keeping vigil with my siblings, which includes the amazing Leiha, my Dad’s unofficially adopted daughter and late night TV companion.
+I sat on the cold gray vinyl couch and watched his blue feet, writing on my laptop, keeping vigil with my siblings.
 The days passed until someone finally decided, considering he hadn’t died yet and should have, with his fighting spirit, chemo was worth a try.